What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • dermatological lesions, etc.

-Many beauties appreciate stevia for cosmetic properties: the plant improves the condition of the skin (increases elasticity, prevents the appearance of signs of aging, relieves age spots) and hair (gives shine to curls, eliminates dandruff).
+Many beauties appreciate stevia for cosmetic properties: the plant improves the condition of the skin (increases elasticity, prevents the appearance of signs of aging, eliminates age spots) and hair (gives shine to curls, eliminates dandruff).

-Is there any harm to the body
+Is there any harm to the body?

 Table: pros and cons of stevia safety

-Opponents of stevia Stevia advocates
+Opponents of stevia Stevia supporters

-Medications for oral administration
+Medicines for oral administration

 Video: how to grow stevia on a windowsill

-classic decoction
+Classic decoction

-3. Pour the finished product into a glass container, and pour boiling water over the bag with leaves again.
+3. Pour the finished product into a glass container, and pour boiling water over the bag with the leaves again.

 Decoction with lingonberry leaves